onevcat/UniWebView-Docs/docs/latest/uploading.md

 ### Additional setup on Android

-There are several additional steps for Android to support file uploading.
+On iOS, everything should work without any effort.
+However, there are several additional steps for Android to support file uploading.

 1. Please make sure you have added `UniWebViewFileChooserActivity` into your "AndroidManifest.xml" file.
 You should have already done that if you followed the [Installation Guide](/latest/installation) when you import UniWebView into your project.
 Otherwise, please refer to that guide and modify the manifest file.